-(de)compressions is a moving robotic sculpture to be installed on the former location of Lydia’s Pub.
-The work is a transforming architecture that will change shape over the course of the night, referencing the building that once stood there while alluding to the future of the site.
-It will be constructed from a network of aluminum struts animated by electric motors, dynamic scaffolding that fluctuates between collapse and completion - a structure in transit.
-Funding for this project is provided by the Saskatchewan Arts Board’s Independent Artist program and by a Community Fellowship through the University of Saskatchewan’s Interdisciplinary Centre for Culture and Community.
+Andreas Buchwaldt is a Danish-born, Saskatoon-based artist whose work incorporates kinetic sculpture, sound, video and dance. (de)compressions is a robotic sculpture that will change shape over the course of the night.
+It will be constructed from a network of aluminum struts animated by electric motors - a structure in transit.
+Funding provided by the Saskatchewan Arts Board and the University of Saskatchewan’s Interdisciplinary Centre for Culture and Community.

-Frenge is a video projection, created by Manuel Chantre, that is showing as part of Axenet’i Tth’al, an immersive, culturally-engaging exhibition currently showing at Wanuskewin Galleries and coordinated through Common Weal.
+Frenge is a video projection, created by Montréal-based artist and composer Manuel Chantre, that is showing as part of Axenet’i Tth’al, an immersive, culturally-engaging exhibition by Saskatoon-based artist Michèle Mackasey.
 The projection and this project more generally are the product of a long-term residency with the Denesuline community of Patuanak, SK, and artists Manuel Chantre and Michèle Mackasey.
-In part, the video discusses some of the inspiration behind the project, which is a maze-like structure created by community members and based on traditional lynx traps.
-Like the installation at Wanuskewin, the showing of Frenge in Riversdale will include both the video projection and fringes of branches tied together with hide by community members.
+Axenet’i Tth’al is currently showing at Wanuskewin Galleries and is coordinated through Common Weal with funding provided by a Canada Council New Chapters grant.

-Saskatoon-based printmaker Cate Francis will lead Nuit Blanche attendees in the creation and installation of a collaborative mural.
-The mural will be composed of hundreds of brightly coloured and glow-in-the-dark screenprints that visitors will be invited to collage onto the side of a building using a nontoxic, wheatpaste adhesive.
+Saskatoon-based printmaker Cate Francis will lead Nuit Blanche attendees in the creation of a collaborative mural, composed of hundreds of brightly coloured and glow-in-the-dark screenprints that visitors will be invited to collage onto the side of a building using a nontoxic adhesive.
 Cate will demonstrate the proper way to adhere the prints and provide guidance on how to arrange them to create an aesthetically-pleasing mural.
 A screen printing station will also be set up at the site, allowing visitors to print their own glow in the dark image to take home.

 newo involves the four poets taking turns on a mobile “podium” that they are creating based on the land.
 They will engage in small sets of one poem each throughout the evening, moving throughout the Riversdale, Downtown, and Broadway neighbourhoods.